DallanQ/lost_ruins_of_arnak/Manual.md

 ## Player Setup (Page 6)

-Day 6 – We found a good place to pitch our tents, with fresh water nearby.
-Our quartermaster has ensured we will be well supplied.
-For the fortnight, this shall be our home.

 Each player should choose a color and take the **player board, research tokens, 2 archaeologist figures, and 4 basic cards** in that color.

 ### Player Board (Page 6)